PhilG2/ublock-filter-for-minimal-Youtube/README.md

 # Minimal-YouTube-UI
-An uBlock filter list for minimal YouTube UI some additional included non UI rules:
+An uBlock filter list for a minimal YouTube UI, some additional included non UI rules:
 - members only content filtered by the "members only" text on the start page